 The Groaning Drain.
 The drain under the house of a clean-freak and her two daughters gets clogged and nothing will fix it.
-Then the girls' father is killed by their mother when he sneaked into the house to see his daughters, and they have to hide the body.
+Then the girls' father is killed by their mother when he sunk into the house to see his daughters, leading to a lie about the mother using self-defense, the blood left by the father's body can't be scrubbed away.
 Shortly after this, a horrible stench starts to come from the drain, and they can hear it groaning, almost like a human.
 The younger sister puts her hand down the shower drain to unclog it and declares she's stuck, but the protagonist believes she's playing a trick.
 Even as the sister screams and begs for help all night, the protagonist thinks she's tricking her...And then she comes into the bathroom the next day to see her sister's leg sticking out of the shower drain, blood on the floor, as her sister has spent the entire night being slowly and agonizingly pulled into the drain.

 And then there's the question of how the guy got into the drain in the first place ...

 Even worse, when the younger sister suspects that someone is hiding down there, her older sister tries to dispel the notion by pointing out that the drain is simply too small, and a human would somehow have to break their skull to fit inside.
 Now, consider what must have happened to the younger sister, as she was pulled head-first down the drain.
 Brrr...

 The Supernatural Transfer Student.
 Human eyes growing out from flowers is bad enough, and that's before we see Shibayama return as a gigantic, hideous, bloated, projectile-vomiting zombie.